BunsDev/rwa-tokenization/packages/contracts/README.md

 ```

 ### 5. Make Requests
 Functions enable you to make requests via the consumer contract.
-Before requesting, make sure you have successfully compiled your Consumer Contract (`Brokerage.sol` // `RealEstate.sol`), otherwise the request will fail to process.
+Before requesting, make sure you have successfully compiled your Consumer Contract (`RealEstate.sol`), otherwise the request will fail to process.

 You may do this programmatically with: <br/>
 ```